Harris County Jail - Lasalle

 Communication

-• Inmates at Harris County Jail cannot receive inbound calls; they can only place collect calls to permitted numbers.
+- Inmates at Harris County Jail cannot receive inbound calls; they may place collect calls to allowed numbers.

 Sending Money

-• You typically must be on the inmate's Approved Visitation or Telephone list before making deposits on their behalf.
+- You must be on the inmate’s Approved Visitation or Telephone list before deposits from you will be accepted.

 Topic Overviews